BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 F9FFFFFF  -7       unknown signature #3
 ========  =======  ====================

-The remaining 4/11 signatures are zeroes in the observed source files.
+The remaining 4 out of 11 signatures are zeros in the observed source files.
+Presumably, these are for subheaders not yet defined, or not present in the collection of test files.

 Notes: